hydratk/hydratk-ext-testenv/doc/rst/module/ext/testenv/application.rst

 * Index

-Handles GET request on / and returns Hello, World.
+Handles GET, POST requests on / and routes them to GuiHandler.

 * Customer